 Artificial sweeteners aren't a wise replacement, since they're shown to disrupt hormones as well.
 Our advice?
 If you're craving something naughty, reach for some unsweetened dark chocolate instead.

 We tend to retain more water around our periods, which can be the main culprit behind bloating.
 Potassium helps restore the natural fluid balance in our bodies, and bananas are chock-full of it.
 So are oranges, cantaloupe, and apricots.

 Avoid: Processed Soy Products

 While most soy products have only a mild estrogenic effect, they also won't do you any favors in terms of hormonal balance, says Vitti.
 While small amounts of unprocessed, fermented soy—like miso, for example—provide a nice dose of nutrients, she recommends steering clear of processed sources like tofu, soy milk, and artificial meats.

 EAT: CHAMOMILE TEA

 Swap out your caffeinated beverages for chamomile tea.
-According to certified nutritionist Ariane Resnick, it "relaxes muscles, eases nerves, reduce hormone-related anxiety."
+According to certified nutrition coach Ariane Resnick, CNC, it "relaxes muscles, eases nerves, reduces hormone-related anxiety."